-While the CXI board agrees to continue to invest significantly into expanding its current payment business with enhancements to both CXI's proprietary software and the leadership team driving this expansion, CXI's new customers and sales expansion will allow CXI to eventually reverse this trend and see impressive growth in both top and bottom line income.
+CXI's strategic plan continues to commit significant investment into expanding its current payment business with enhancements to both CXI's processing capabilities and the sales team driving this expansion.
+Specifically, in the fourth quarter of fiscal year 2017 EBC experienced a noticeable increase in its payments business from corporate clients.
+New customers generated through the sales team and savings enacted by the processing enhancements will allow CXI to see greater positive impact in both top and bottom line income.